ArnavG-it/pygrades/README.md

 <br>

-If you're on Windows, the simplest way to install and start using PyGrades is by downloading `pygrades.Script.zip` from the [latest release](https://github.com/ArnavG-it/pygrades/releases/latest).
+If you're on Windows, the simplest way to install and start using PyGrades is by downloading `pygrades-windows.zip` from the [latest release](https://github.com/ArnavG-it/pygrades/releases/latest).
 Extract it anywhere on your computer and double-click the `pygrades` application to launch it.